DataDog/integrations-core/ossec_security/README.md

   /var/ossec/bin/ossec-control restart
   ```

-#### Changes in OSSEC pipeline for timezone other than UTC
+#### Changes in OSSEC Security Datadog log pipeline for timezone other than UTC

-Since Datadog expects all the logs in UTC timezone by default, If the timezone of your OSSEC logs is other than UTC, please specify it in the OSSEC datadog pipeline.
+Since Datadog expects all the logs in UTC timezone by default, If the timezone of your OSSEC logs is other than UTC, please specify it in the OSSEC Security datadog pipeline.

-In order to change the timezone in OSSEC pipeline follow the below steps:
+In order to change the timezone in OSSEC Security pipeline follow the below steps:

   1. Navigate to Pipelines in the datadog cloud account.
       - Go to Logs -> Log Stream -> Pipelines.

-  2. Search for `OSSEC` using Filter Pipelines.
+  2. Search for `OSSEC Security` using Filter Pipelines.

-  3. Clone `OSSEC` pipeline in order to change the timezone.
+  3. Clone `OSSEC Security` pipeline in order to change the timezone.
-      - Hover over the `OSSEC` pipeline and click on the `clone`  button.
-This will clone the `OSSEC` pipeline which will be editable.
+      - Hover over the `OSSEC Security` pipeline and click on the `clone`  button.
+This will clone the `OSSEC Security` pipeline which will be editable.

   4. Edit the Grok Parser using below steps:
       - Find a processor with the name "Grok Parser: Parsing OSSEC alerts" and click on the `Edit` button by hovering over the pipeline.